YAcademy-Residents/Proxies-website/pages/Security_Guide.md

 There are many approaches to testing for this vulnerability.
 One way to test for this vulnerability is using the [sol2uml](https://github.com/naddison36/sol2uml) tool.
 You can visualize the storage slots of the proxy contract and the implementation contract to see if they have any mismatches.

-A second approach that is more programmatic can rely on [slither-read-storage](https://github.com/crytic/slither/blob/master/slither/tools/read_storage/README.md) to compare the proxy contract and implementation contract storage slots in a more automated fashion.
+A second approach that is more programmatic is using [slither-read-storage](https://github.com/crytic/slither/blob/master/slither/tools/read_storage/README.md) to collect the storage slots used by the proxy contract and the implementation contract, then comparing them.

 A third approach is to find a tool that is designed to compare the storage slots of two contracts.
-[This tool](https://github.com/ItsNickBarry/hardhat-storage-layout-diff) (which I haven't tested) may work.
+[This tool](https://github.com/ItsNickBarry/hardhat-storage-layout-diff) may work.

-Neither of these approaches would have caught the vulnerability in the [Furucombo](https://medium.com/furucombo/furucombo-post-mortem-march-2021-ad19afd415e) hack, though a solution specific to the Furucombo hack would be to check if the proxy contract uses the standard storage slot of 0x360894a13ba1a3210667c828492db98dca3e2076cc3735a920a3ca505d382bbc (this value is [from EIP-1967](https://eips.ethereum.org/EIPS/eip-1967#abstract)) to store the implementation contract's address.
+Be aware that these approaches would not have caught the vulnerability in the [Furucombo](https://medium.com/furucombo/furucombo-post-mortem-march-2021-ad19afd415e) hack.
+A solution specific to the Furucombo hack would be to check if the a delegatecall calls another contract with a delegatecall where the contracts used different storage slots to store their implementation contract addresses.
+One could argue this issue is a subcategory of the uninitialized proxy vulnerability.

 OpenZeppelin [previously investigated an automated detection strategy](https://github.com/OpenZeppelin/openzeppelin-sdk/issues/37) for storage upgrades for zos.